 Donated Materials and Services.
-A substantial number of volunteers have donated their time to the Organization by serving as Board members and/or by helping with Senior Share distribution, food-drives, and fundraising.
+A substantial number of volunteers have donated their time to the Organization by serving as board members and/or by helping with Senior Share distribution, food-drives, and fundraising.
 Only specific services requiring specialized skills may be recorded in the financial statements.
 Total donated professional services during the year were not material and have not been recorded.
-During the year, the Organization received over 38,000 volunteer hours.
+During the year ended June 30, 2014, the Organization received over 38,000 volunteer hours.
 For donated food, see Notes 4 and 5.